ietf-wg-acme/acme/draft-ietf-acme-acme.md

 6. Check that the "url" parameters of the inner and outer JWSs are the same.
 7. Check that the "account" field of the key-change object contains the URL for the account matching the old key
-8. Check that the "newKey" field of the key-change object also verifies the inner JWS.
+8. Check that the "new-key" field of the key-change object also verifies the inner JWS.
-9. Check that no account exists whose account key is the same as the key in the "newKey" field.
+9. Check that no account exists whose account key is the same as the key in the "new-key" field.

 If all of these checks pass, then the server updates the corresponding account by replacing the old account key with the new public key and returns status